 Leaking Chimney Solution

 If you suspect your chimney is leaking, contact your local chimney services professional immediately!
 There are many points where water and moisture can enter your chimney and the problem needs to be evaluated by an expert.
-Contact a qualified and certified chimney professional to diagnose the cause of your leak and get repairs done as soon as possible.
+Contact a qualified and certified chimney professional to diagnose the cause of your leak, waterproof the chimney and get repairs done as soon as possible.

 #4 Improperly Sized or Installed Components of Your Heating System